alexeygrigorev/mlwiki.org/index.php/Sources_Index.md

 ---
-title: "Sources Index"
 layout: default
 permalink: /index.php/Sources_Index
+tags:
+- notes
+- papers
+title: Sources Index
 ---

-# Sources Index

 ## Sources Index
 Only papers I read and used as sources (or small books that don't deserve a separate wiki page)
 - ordered by first author